Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

 \subsubsection{Case study with synthetic data}

-In this section, we evaluate the performance of the relevance function and mitigation method combinations on 10 synthetic datasets.
+In this section, we evaluate the performance of combinations of relevance functions and mitigation methods on 10 synthetic datasets.
 Each dataset contains 1000 samples.
-The case study is conducted with both clean and noisy data.
-For noise, each feature is assigned a normally distributed noise with a standard deviation of 3\% of the standard deviation of said feature.

-During the evaluation, we found that the results do not differ significantly between noisy and clean data.
-Since noisy data corresponds more to the reality of measured data, only the noisy results will be discussed.
+For further information on the data generation process we refer to Appendix \ref{sec:appendix_data}.

-In addition, we noticed that the interpolation-based relevance function is not able to reliably find relevance values for 6 of the 10 datasets (depending on the respective random split).
-For a further 2 datasets, the relevance function is unable to determine any relevance values at all.
+During evaluation, we noticed that the interpolation-based relevance function is not able to reliably find relevance values for 2 of the 10 datasets (depending on the respective train/test random split).
+For one further dataset, the relevance function is unable to determine any relevance values at all.
 This is expressed by all the samples receiving the same binary relevance.
 The suspected cause is that the relevance function is only intended for distributions of normal-like shape with very marked trails due to the control point definition with boxplot statistics \citep{ribeiro2011utility}.

-The bin-error-plot across all synthetic datasets is shown in Fig. \ref{fig:noisy_synthetic}.
-The left part of the graph shows the results from all tested combinations of relevance function, mitigation method and model type.
-For a better overview, only the best combination per mitigation method is shown on the right-hand side.
+The bin-error plots across all synthetic datasets are shown in Fig. \ref{fig:bin_error_plot_synth}.
+The top part of the figure shows the results from all tested combinations of relevance function, mitigation method and model type.
+For a better overview, only the best combinations per mitigation method are shown in the bottom part.

-In the figure on the left, three clusters lines can be identified.
-The topmost cluster includes some outliers.
-The middle cluster includes models with acceptable performance, but with a significantly higher error for rare samples.
-The lowest cluster includes the mitigation strategies with the best performance.

-All combinations in the upper cluster use cost-sensitive learning (DenseLoss or probabilistic loss) and the interpolation-based relevance function.
-As already mentioned, the relevance function cannot be used adequately for all datasets.
-Due to the parameterization by boxplot statistics, it also tends to rigorously assign a relevance of either 0 or 1 to many samples.
-It was originally developed for SMOGN and thus for sampling.
-However, for example, with DenseLoss, a large proportion of samples with a relevance of 0 has the effect that all these samples have close to zero influence on model training.
-This explains the poor performance for very frequent samples in particular.
-DenseLoss and probabilistic loss also perform significantly better with other relevance functions, suggesting that the outliers are not caused by the mitigation method.

-The middle cluster contains all Random Forest and XGBoosting trees models.
-The lowest cluster only contains neural networks.
+In the top two plots, two clusters of lines can be identified considering the performance for minority samples.
+The higher cluster contains all Random Forest and XGBoosting trees models.
+The lower cluster only contains neural networks.